Effective Field Theory of Dark Matter Direct Detection With Collective Excitations: Introduction

 We explain each of these steps in the three subsections of Sec.~\ref{sec:EFT}.
-The first step -- matching relativistic DM theories to the NR EFT -- largely follows previous works~\cite{Fitzpatrick:2012ix,DelNobile:2013sia,Anand:2013yka,Gresham:2014vja,Anand:2014kea,DelNobile:2018dfg,Catena:2019gfa}, and we review the procedure for completeness.
+The first step -- matching relativistic DM theories to the NR EFT -- follows a similar procedure as previous works~\cite{Fitzpatrick:2012ix,DelNobile:2013sia,Anand:2013yka,Gresham:2014vja,Anand:2014kea,DelNobile:2018dfg,Catena:2019gfa,Catena:2021qsr}, but involves a larger set of independent operators due to the absence of Galilean invariance in a medium.
 For nuclear recoils, one then derives the nuclear responses to the EFT operators.
 Analogously, the key quantities in the present case are {\it crystal responses} which determines how DM couples to the collective excitations.
+(We emphasize, however, that despite the similar choice of terminology, collective excitations are associated with a different kinematic regime and degrees of freedom than nuclear recoils and therefore require a distinct EFT calculation.)
 Technically, for both phonon and magnon excitations in crystal targets, the second step listed above involves matching the NR EFT of DM-nucleon and DM-electron interactions onto an effective scattering potential that involves ionic degrees of freedom in the crystal lattice --- in the long wavelength (low momentum transfer) limit relevant for light DM scattering, these (as we will highlight throughout) are quantities that characterize an ion as a whole, including the total particle numbers $\langle N_\psi\rangle$ for the proton, neutron and electron ($\psi=p,n,e$), total spins $\langle \vect{S}_\psi \rangle$, orbital angular momenta $\langle \vect{L}_\psi \rangle$, as well as spin-orbit couplings $\langle \vect{L}_\psi \otimes \vect{S}_\psi \rangle$ (a tensor with components $\langle L_\psi^i S_\psi^k \rangle$ summed over the constituent nucleons/electrons).
 Finally, in the third step, we quantize the scattering potential to obtain the phonon and magnon modes in a specific target material and compute the matrix elements for exciting them.
 All four types of crystal responses highlighted above can lead to phonon excitation in appropriately chosen targets, while $\langle \vect{S}_e \rangle$ and $\langle \vect{L}_e \rangle$ can also lead to magnon excitation.